Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 > class vector;
 ```

-The problem is that's only the cool interface.
+The problem is that that's only the cool interface.
 The implementation is full of template madness like policy classes, multiple inheritance, template specializations, etc.

 Template meta-programming helps to describe and implement that kind of generic designs, but its syntax makes your maintainer commit suicide just after approaching the codebase.